Weyaaron/nvim-training/Readme.md

 	audio_feedback = true, -- Enables/Disables audio feedback, if enabled, requires the 'sox' package providing the 'play' command. counter_bounds = { 1, 5 }, --The outer bounds for counters used in some tasks.
-WARNING: A high value may result in glitchy behaviour. custom_collections = {}, -- A table of tables containing names of tasks, for details read on. disabled_tags = { "treesitter" }, -- A table of tags that are not enabled by default.
-For reasons see below. disabled_collections = { "Treesitter-Tasks" }, -- A table of collections that are not enabled by default.
-For reasons see below. enable_counters = true, -- Enables/Disables counters in tasks that support counters. enable_events = true, -- Enables/Disables events.
+WARNING: A high value may result in glitchy behaviour. custom_collections = {}, -- A table of tables containing names of tasks, for details read on. enable_counters = true, -- Enables/Disables counters in tasks that support counters. enable_events = true, -- Enables/Disables events.
 	enable_registers = false, -- Enables/Disables registers.
 Since this option complicates a lot of tasks, it is disabled by default.